mattangus/mattangus.github.io/CV/index.md

 ## Work Experience
 ---

+<span style="color:{{ page.base-colour }}">May '18 -  Present</span> **Research Engineer Intern**, *NXP Semiconductors*, Ottawa

+- Extended state of the art world models for autonomous driving.

+- Implemented and trained deep learning models, such as variational auto-encoders and RNNs, in TensorFlow using the Carla driving simulator.

+- Researched independently, providing key milestones to co-workers.

 <span style="color:{{ page.base-colour }}">Jan ’15 - Aug ’16</span> **Application Developer**, *Canadian Natural Resources Limited*, Calgary.

 - Consulted on architecting the data and business layers of a responsibility management system that tracked responsibilities globally, that extracted a hierarchy from a relational database.

-Helped translate internal customer requirements into action items for our development team.
-Championed and implemented bug tracking best practices across our development team, previously there was none.
+- Helped translate internal customer requirements into action items for our development team.

+- Championed and implemented bug tracking best practices across our development team, previously there was none.

 <span style="color:{{ page.base-colour }}">May ’12 - Dec ’13</span> **Security Analyst**, *Canadian Natural Resources Limited*, Calgary.